I’ve never been too sure about what I wanted to do “when I’m older”.

 PS: This article was prompted by Bobby King asking in our meet up group “how we broke into UX”, and many others asking me on various occasions.

-You might also be interested in another post I wrote:
+You might also be interested in other posts I wrote: